The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Characteristic 0 and the Analytic Case

 Then $\eps_{k(s)}(X_s)$ and $\del_{k(s)}(X_s)$ are finite for $s\in S$ and each $s\in S$ has an open neighbourhood $U$ such that for $t \in U\sm\{s\}$ the following holds: \begin {enumerate} \item $(\oX^{>1})_s $ is reduced and $(\oX)_t$ is regular, hence normal. \item $\delta_{k(s)}(X_s)-\delta_{k(t)}(X_{t}) =\delta_{k(s)}((\ol{X^{>1}})_s)\geq 0$, \item $\eps_{k(s)}(X_s)-\eps_{k(t)}(X_t) =\eps_{k(s)}(({X}^{>1})_s)\geq 0.$ \end{enumerate} \end{theorem}

 \begin{proof} Since $X$ is of finite type over $\k$, any fiber $X_s$, $s \in f(X)$, is of finite type over $k(s)$.
 Since the non-normal points $x$ of $X_s$ are closed in $X_s$, the field extension $k(s) \subset k(x)$ is finite (by Hilbert's Nullstellensatz).
 Moreover, X is Nagata by Remark \ref{rm.nagata} and hence $\oX$ is finite over $X$, as well as the normalization $\ol{(X_s)}$ over $X_s$.
-By Theorem \ref{thm.semicont1} statements (2) and (3) hold and $(\oX^{>1})_s $ is reduced for $s\in f(X)$.
+From Theorem \ref{thm.semicont1} (4) and (5) we get that statement (3) holds and that $(\oX^{>1})_s $ is reduced for $s\in f(X)$, while statement (2) follows from Theorem \ref{thm.semicont1} (2) together with the regularity of $(\oX)_t, t\neq s$ .

 It remains to show that $(\oX)_t$ is regular for $t\neq s$ in some neighbourhood of $s$.
-The map $\ol{f}:\oX \to S$ and its restriction to any irreducible component of $\oX$ is flat by Lemma \ref{lem.flat} and dominant ($A\to \oR$ is injective).
-Since $\oX$ is reduced, there exists an open dense subset $V\subset \oX$ such that $V$ is smooth (\cite[Theorem 21.3.5]{Va17}) and, since $\k$ is perfect, a point $x$ is smooth iff its local ring is regular (\cite[tag 0B8X, Lemma 32.25.8.]{Stack}).
-Since $\overline f$ is flat and of finite presentation, it follows, that $\ol{f} (V)$ is an open subset of $S$ (\cite[tag 00I1, Proposition 10.40.8.]{Stack}).
+Since $f$ is flat, the map $\ol{f}:\oX \to S$ and its restriction to any irreducible component of $\oX$ is flat by Lemma \ref{lem.flat} and dominant ($A\to \oR$ is injective).
+Since $\oX$ is reduced, there exists an open dense subset $V\subset \oX$ such that $V$ is smooth (\cite[Theorem 21.3.5]{Va17}) and, since $\k$ is perfect, a point $x$ is smooth iff its local ring is regular (\cite[Lemma 32.25.8.,tag 0B8X]{Stack}).
+Since $\overline f$ is flat and of finite presentation, it follows, that $\ol{f} (V)$ is an open subset of $S$ (\cite[Proposition 10.40.8.,tag 00I1]{Stack}).
 Since it is not empty, it is dense.

 By (\cite[Theorem 25.3.3]{Va17}) there exists an open dense subset $W\subset S$ such that the restriction of $\ol{f}$ to the non-empty open set $V\cap \ol{f}^{-1}(W)$ is a smooth morphism.
 Then $X_t$ is smooth, hence regular for $t\in W$.
 Since $S$ is 1-dimensional, $W$ is the complement of finitely many points, this implies (1). \end{proof}